Default: port 8080, all detectors enabled

 Security Model

-The proxy receives plain HTTP on localhost and upgrades to HTTPS for upstream connections.
-Since the proxy only listens on loopback, the unencrypted local hop never leaves the machine.
+When bound to loopback, the proxy receives plain HTTP on localhost and upgrades to HTTPS for upstream connections.
+The unencrypted local hop never leaves the machine.